ucl-casa-ce/OpenMV2RaspPi/README.md

 ## Software Dependencies
 - OpenMV IDE 2.6.9
 - OpenMV Firmware 4.0.2
-- OpenMV RPC Python Module (compatible with Python 2 and 3)
+- OpenMV RPC Python Module (Compatible with Python 2 and 3.
+For convenience this script is included within this project under MIT licence)

+A number of other Python modules are required for the project.
+- Pyserial
+- Pygame

+These modules are installed using the provided script `setup.sh`.
+Further instructions below.

 # Installation